chuc92man/docker-stacks/datacube-notebook/README.md

 db_password: localuser1234
 ```

-The resulting environment will look like the following one:
+The resulting environment will look like the following one (JupyterLab is enabled by default in the [config.yaml.example](config.yaml.example) provided):

 ![Example Server Starting](JupyterHub_Server_Starting.png)